Western bowerbird: Diet

 The western bowerbird feeds on fruits, particularly those of the rock fig (Ficus platypoda), sandalwood, snake gourd (Trichosanthes cucumerina) and mistletoes.
-They will also enter farms to feed on cultivated fruits.
-Other items taken in the diet include nectar, flowers, insects such as ants, moths, beetles and grasshoppers, and spiders.
+They also enter farms to feed on cultivated fruits.
+Other items taken in the diet include nectar, flowers, insects (e.g. ants, moths, beetles and grasshoppers), and spiders.
 They need to drink regularly and are rarely found far from water.